Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 `"flower": "minecraft:poppy"`<br>

 This final example lets the bee use only a predefined flower, including modded flowers.
-This value is not locked only to flowers, however. *ANY* block in the game including modded can be used here. *Note:* Flowers are not a comma-separated list.
+This value is not locked only to flowers, however. *ANY* block in the game including modded can be used here since it takes a string value in the form of `namespace:ID`.

+**Note:** Flowers are not a comma-separated list.
 You get to choose either **ONE** flower, all flowers, tall flowers, or small flowers, in addition to Block Tags.

 <br>
 <br>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODUxNzQzMzc3LC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbMzQ3OTU0MTAzLC0yMDg4NzQ2NjEyXX0=
 -->